w3c/ash-nazg/DEVELOPMENT.md

 Finally, a number of endpoints just map to `showIndex()`.
 This is there because we use the History API, which means we can get requests with those paths but they should all just serve the index page.

+### `store.js`

+This is a very straightforward access point to CouchDB, built atop the cradle library.
+When ran directly it creates the DB and sets up the design documents; otherwise it's a library that can be used to access the content of the DB.

+Overall it could use some DRY love; a lot of its methods look very much like one another.

+There is no specific handling of conflicts, they should just fail.

+Object types are labelled with a `type` field, and the `id` field is used to know where to store each object.
+The `type` field is what the design documents map on.

+### `gh.js`

+This library handles most of the interactions with GitHub, on top of the octokat library.
+Most of these interactions are simple and linear.

+### `log.js`

+This is a simple wrapper that exposes an already-built instance of Winston, configured to log to the console, file, or both.
+It's easy to add other logging targets if need be.

 ## Client Code Layout

 CSS